tzom/AHLF/README.md

 ## Input File

-AHLF accepts mgf-files.
+AHLF accepts MGF-files (.mgf).
 The provided **`example/example.mgf`** contains ms/ms spectra from: 10 phosphorylated peptides and 10 unphosphorylated peptides (in this particular order).
 The example looks like this (initial ten lines):

 ```